themaplelab/swan/README.md

 See [IDE Configuration](https://github.com/themaplelab/swan/wiki/IDE-Configuration) if you would like to configure syntax highlighting for SWIRL and SIL.

-You can use the *Playground* run configurations to debug Swift, SIL, and SWIRL code.
+You can use the *Playground* run configurations to debug specific Swift, SIL, and SWIRL cases.
 Just paste the code in question to the appropriate `playground.*` in `resources/`.